 Inspector Montalbano is head of a fictional town’s police precinct, relishes a good meal eaten in silence, and knows how to talk to people from all walks of life.
 After reading through one of his extraordinary meals, I often surprise my husband by suggesting an Italian dinner out.
 In a nutshell, Inspector Montalbano has learned how to dance with the mob while battling corruption and crime in Sicily.
 There’s an ongoing (since 1999) television adaptation available with subtitles on Amazon.

-I read that Camilleri’s hometown, Porto Empedocle has changed its official name to Porto Empedocle Vigata, which is the name of the fictional town in his Montalbano series.
+I read that Camilleri’s hometown, Porto Empedocle has changed its official name to Porto Empedocle Vigata, which is the name of the fictional town in the series.
 There is apparently a food tour based on the books, as if there weren’t enough reasons to want to visit Italy and Sicily!